-Anchors, or tie-downs, are used to secure the home and keeps it from shifting off its blocks.
-It essentially anchors the frame to the earth or the foundation if a permanent foundation is used.
+Anchors, or tie-downs, are used to anchor the home’s frame to the earth or the foundation.

 Improper anchoring or tying-down a home is the main reason we see so many homes on their sides on the weather channel.
 It is not the home itself but the lack of tie downs or anchoring system used on the home.